f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab7.rst

    .. image:: ../images/image223.png

 #.
 You should be presented with a generic NGINX website!
-You may "refresh" your page multiple times.
+You may "refresh" your page multiple times to generate traffic.

    .. image:: ../images/image224.png